openstreetmap/id-tagging-schema/README.md

 a component of [StreetComplete](https://github.com/westnordost/StreetComplete), makes it easier to use this data with Android or other Java platforms.

-## Integrations
+## Related Projects

-This schema incorporates data from the [name-suggestion-index](https://github.com/osmlab/name-suggestion-index).
+iD also incorporates preset data from the [name-suggestion-index](https://github.com/osmlab/name-suggestion-index).

 ## Contributing